CMSgov/beneficiary-fhir-data/ops/terraform/services/pipeline/modules/bfd_pipeline_manager/README.md

   future will start the Pipeline when they need to be loaded
-- If the file was _removed_ from either of the `Incoming` folders _and_ there are no other files within that file's data load in its `Incoming` folder, then the corresponding ASG Scheduled Action is **removed** from the BFD Pipeline ASG such that it will no longer scale-out for a non-existant data load
+- If the file was _removed_ from either of the `Incoming` folders _and_ there are no other files within that file's data load in its `Incoming` folder, then the corresponding ASG Scheduled Action is **removed** from the BFD Pipeline ASG such that it will no longer scale-out for a data load that no longer exists
 - Else, if the file was uploaded to either of the `Done` folders, there are no files in the corresponding `Incoming` folder, _and_ there are no other data loads in `Incoming` timestamped for _within the next five minutes_, an action to scale-in the BFD Pipeline in the next five minutes is